trustwebmaster/organisation_management_system/README.md

    Open .env and set up your database connection and other configuration parameters(database name and user).

-The Laravel project will be accessible at hosted doman name.
+The Laravel project will be accessible at hosted domain name.